 It is cautioned that the demand analysis should not be viewed or considered as an absolute for new for sale housing, but rather a reflection of where most demand exists in the near term.
-It is simply a snapshot of the current market.
-However, it is stressed, given the lower income levels in the market, and potential buyers required to have at or below 80% AMI household income, down payment assistance and other programs will be necessary to aid new homebuyers and reach the potential sales conclusions estimated herein.
+It is simply a snapshot of the current market and given recent trends in home sales in the local market, is likely conservative with upside potential.
+Furthermore, given the lower income levels in the market, and potential buyers required to have at or below 80% AMI household income, down payment assistance and other programs will be necessary to aid new homebuyers and reach the potential sales conclusions estimated herein.
 If this is not available to these potential buyers, sales potential will be significantly hampered and diminished.